-- 15. Though the Petitioner was not ratified in AGM held on 26.09.2016, Principles of Natural Justice demands that he should have been provided with sufficient opportunity to explain before his non-ratification.
+- 13. If the contentions of R2 Company is accepted, there is no guarantee that even R1 Company will be the statutory auditor of the company for a block of 5 years.
+Further, frequent change of auditor is also not advisable for the effective auditing, preparation of financial statement, transparency in audit policies/procedures, etc. In addition, no plausible reason is apparently made out for non-ratification/removal of Petitioner firm, which would cause grave injury to a established firm with 27 years of experience. - 14.
+Though the Petitioner was not ratified in AGM held on 26.09.2016, Principles of Natural Justice demands that he should have been provided with sufficient opportunity before his non-ratification.
 Auditor acts as a bridge between management and shareholders of the Company and is an important professional in the whole eco system of the corporate world.
-Therefore, removal/non-ratification of the Auditor without prior notice/seeking his comments would not be proper. - 16.
-Before getting into the merits/ rival contention of removal/non-ratification of the Petitioner firm, poaching, etc., we are of the prima facie view that the Respondent No.1 firm is not eligible to be appointed as Auditor of R2 Company as per Explanation II(b) to Rule 6 to the Companies (Audit and Auditors) Rules, 2014.
-Therefore, we admit the present CP No. 23/140/HDB/2016 with following declarations/directions: - 1) The removal of petitioner firm as the auditor of R.2 Company and the appointment of R.1 firm as Auditor of R.2 Company is improper. - 2) We direct the R2 Company to continue the Petitioner firm as the Auditor of R2 Company till the next AGM and subsequently necessary course of action can be taken by R2 Company regarding the continuation of Petitioner firm, in accordance with law. - 3) We further direct the R.2 Company to take necessary steps to appoint the petitioners' firm as Auditor of R.2 Company. - 4) We direct the R1 firm to submit all the records available in their possession of R2 Company, if any, and to cooperate with the Petitioner firm to conduct the audit of books of accounts of R2 Company.
+Therefore, removal/non-ratification of the Auditor without prior notice/seeking his comments would not be proper. - 15.
+Before getting into the merits/ rival contention of removal/non-ratification of the Petitioner firm, we are of the prima facie view that the Respondent No.1 Company is not eligible to be appointed as Auditor of R2 Company as per Explanation II(b) to Rule 6 to the Companies (Audit and Auditors) Rules, 2014.
+Therefore, we admit the present CP No. 21/140/HDB/2016 with following declarations/directions: - 1) The removal of petitioner firm as the auditor of R.2 Company and the appointment of R.1 Company as Auditor of R.2 Company is improper. - 2) We direct the R2 Company to continue the Petitioner firm as the Auditor of R2 Company till the next AGM and subsequently necessary course of action can be taken by R2 Company regarding the continuation of Petitioner firm, in accordance with law.

+- 3) We further direct that R.2 Company to take necessary steps to appoint the petitioners' firm as Auditor of R.2 Company. - 4) We direct the R1 Company to submit all the records available in their possession, if any, and to cooperate with the Petitioner firm to conduct the audit of books of accounts of R2 Company.